 To help understand your health insurance plan, read our glossary of health insurance terms.

-The overall cost of your freelance health insurance plan is typically a combination of the various pricing factors listed above.
+The overall cost of your health insurance plan is typically a combination of the various pricing factors listed above.
 For example, plans with higher premiums (monthly payments) will frequently have lower copays and deductibles.
 If you expect to have high medical expenses in the next year, you may want to sign up for a plan with a higher premium and lower copays.

 Be sure to consider your medical and financial needs.
 For example, if you are relatively young and healthy, you might want to select a high-deductible or catastrophic plan.
 If you have a chronic medical condition, a plan with a more expensive premium but lower out-of-pocket costs might work better for you.

-You can take our custom Health Insurance Survey to find out what the best health insurance plans are for you (survey will be available beginning 10/28).
-Additionally, you can sign up to get a free one-on-one consultation from Solo Health or benefits platform Opolis to discuss your needs with a live representative.
+You can take our custom Health Insurance Survey to find out what the best health insurance plans are for you.
+Additionally, you can sign up to get a free one-on-one consultation from HBG Solo, benefits platform Opolis, or MetroPlusHealth (NY State Only) to discuss your needs with a live representative.

 There are several government programs that may offer free or extremely low-cost coverage.
 These include: